qianlihuang/CodeQL/README.md

-using CodeQL to extract function calls from varied projects
+Using [CodeQL](https://codeql.github.com/) to extract function call information from projects in various programming languages.